Jacob Jordaens: Prometheus

-In contrast with Rubens' version, Jordaens' inclusion in the work of the god Hermes arguable holds out the hope of release from the punishment as in certain versions of the mythological story, Hermes helps Prometheus gain freedom.
+In contrast with Rubens's version, Jordaens's inclusion in the work of the god Hermes arguable holds out the hope of release from the punishment as in certain versions of the mythological story, Hermes helps Prometheus gain freedom.
 Still, in the Prometheus Bound attributed to Aeschylus, Hermes treats Prometheus badly, which would undermine this optimistic interpretation.
-The depiction of the sacks of bones (used in another part of the myth to deceive Zeus) and a clay statue (which represents his creation of man) are also not part of Rubens' composition.
-Another notable difference is the look of pure agony in Jordaens' Prometheus while Rubens relies on the contortions of the body to convey the same feeling.
-Jordaens' Prometheus is a facial study, a prevalent subject found in the paintings of Jordaens and other artists of the period.
+The depiction of the sacks of bones (used in another part of the myth to deceive Zeus) and a clay statue (which represents his creation of man) are also not part of Rubens's composition.
+Another notable difference is the look of pure agony in Jordaens's Prometheus while Rubens relies on the contortions of the body to convey the same feeling.
+Jordaens's Prometheus is a facial study, a prevalent subject found in the paintings of Jordaens and other artists of the period.

 Tapestry designs

-Jacques Jordaens' most significant body of work were the numerous designs he did for tapestries.
+Jacques Jordaens's most significant body of work were the numerous designs he did for tapestries.
 As the most lucrative of the arts, tapestries were considered precious throughout the Renaissance and Baroque periods.
 These large wall hangings had begun to appear on the walls of wealthy European nobility in the fourteenth century.
 Following the success of the Brussels tapestries woven after the Raphael Cartoons, 16th and 17th-century patrons employed artists as tapestry designs; Jacques Jordaens, Peter Paul Rubens and Pietro Cortona flattered patrons allegorically in a manner that would identify them with famous historical or mythological figures, as a form of aristocratic self-promotion.